 ACADEMIC AWARD ELIGIBILITY SCHOLARSHIPS (2 YEARS) CRITERIA Presidential Scholarship Scholarship value Full Tuition, Room and Board 29 - 36 ACT Score.
 Valedictorian/ Salutatorian Scholarship Scholarship value Full Tuition, Room and Board This scholarship recipient must be a graduate of a high school in the PRCC district.
 Vice Presidential Scholarship Scholarship value up to Full Tuition.
-26-28 ACT Score Career-Technical Scholarship (Full) Scholarship value up to Full Tuition This competitive scholarship is awarded to as student who has completed a two year Career-Technical program at a high school within the state of Mississippi.
-The student must have an overall grade point average of 3.5 or higher on a 4 point scale or 90 or higher on a 100 point scale upon high school graduation.
-To qualify for this scholarship a student must be accepted into any Career-Technical program at PRCC within one calendar year following high school graduation.
-Also, once accepted into the program, the student must be enrolled in a minimum of 9 credit hours per semester in the program's core curriculum.
-Additionally, all other academic scholarship policies apply.
-Honors Scholarship Scholarship value up to Half Tuition 21-25 ACT Score Career-Technical Scholarship (Half) Scholarship value up to Half Tuition This competitive scholarship is awarded to a student who has completed a two year Career-Technical program at a high school within the state of Mississippi.
-The student must have an overall grade point average of 3.0 or higher on a 4 point scale or 80 or higher on a 100 point scale upon high school graduation.
-To qualify for this scholarship a student must be accepted into any Career-Technical program at PRCC within on calendar year following high school graduation.
-Also, once accepted into the program, the student must be enrolled in a minimum of 9 credit hours per semester in the program's core curriculum.
-Additionally, all other academic scholarship policies apply.
-Scholastic Excellence Scholarship Scholarship value up to \$250.00 These competitive scholarships are awarded to students based on a combination of ACT score and 90 or higher high school grade point average.
-A minimum ACT score of 18 is required.
-Leadership Scholarship Scholarship value up to \$250.00 These competitive scholarships are offered to high school graduates who have been officers in student organizations while in their senior year.
+26-28 ACT Score Full Career- Technical Scholarship (Tuition) Scholarship value up to Full Tuition This competitive scholarship is awarded to a student completed a two year Career-Technical pro-gram at a high school within the state of Mississippi and who has an overall grade point average of 3.50 upon high school graduation.
+The student must be accepted into a career/technical program within one year of high school graduation.
+Also, once accepted into the program at least 75 percent of the student's scheduled courses must be in the program's core curriculum.
+SPECIAL NOTE: Students who are planning to enroll in the Associate Degree in Nursing (ADN) program are not ellipible to receive the PRCC Full Career-Technical Scholarship since this program is not considered a career-technical program.
+Honors Scholarship Scholarship value up to Half Tuition 21-25 ACT Score Half Career- Technical Scholarship (Half Tuition) Scholarship value up to Half Tuition This competitive scholarship is awarded to a student completed a two year Career-Technical program at a high school within the state of Mississippi and who has an overall grade point average of 3.00 upon high school graduation.
+The student must be accepted into a career/technical program within one year of high school graduation.
+Also, once accepted into the program at least 75 percent of the student's scheduled courses must be in the program's core curriculum.
+SPECIAL NOTE: Students who are planning to enroll in the Associate Degree in Nursing (ADN) program are not eligible to receive the PRCC Half Career-Technical Scholarship since this program is not considered a career-technical program.
+Scholastic Excellence Scholarship Scholarship value up to \$350.00 These competitive scholarships are based on a cumulative high school GPA (9th, 10th, 11th, and first half of 12th grade) of 80 and/or a "B" average and a composite ACT score of 18.
+Leadership Scholarship Scholarship value up to \$350.00 These competitive scholarships are offered to high school graduates who have been officers in student organizations while in their senior year.
 Letters of recommendation from faculty sponsors of student organizations are required.
-A minimum ACT score of 17 is required.
+The student must have a minimum ACT score of 17 to apply for this scholarship.

 Academic scholarships are awarded for a maximum of 4 semesters and students must maintain a 3.0 GPA.
-Scholarships are awarded to Mississippi residents only.
+ACT Only scholarships are awarded to all high school graduates (in state as well as out of state students).
+Out of State students who believe they are eligible must contact the Office of Financial Aid.
 Scholarship values are subject to change based on changes in tuition and fees.
 Students are not eligible for both ACT and Career-Technical Scholarships.